 For decades, the LeFevres blazed new trails in Gospel Music, turning out songs and singers that would become legends in the field.
 Their award winning music allowed them to sing for Presidents and Dignitaries all over the world.
 In the late 1970's, some thought the LeFevre name would be retired when the trio came off the road, but in the 1980's and 90's, Mylon LeFevre & Broken Heart became one of the top acts in Contemporary Christian Music.
 Once again, the LeFevre name continued to break new ground in Christian Music.

-As we entered a new millennium, the LeFevre name had grown stronger than ever.
-The LeFevre Quartet burst onto the scene and still shows no sign of slowing down.
+As we entered the new millennium, the LeFevre name grew stronger than ever.
 Within just one year of formation, Gospel Music fans voted them the 2006 Singing News Fan Awards Horizon Group of The Year.
 In 2007, the group was voted "Breakout Artist of The Year" in the SGN Awards and in 2009, their song, "Big Mighty God" was nominated for a Dove Award.
-The LeFevre Quartet has been nominated in the top five for the 2014 Diamond Awards, with fans voting for them as "Favorite Quartet," "Album of the Year" (But for the Cross), "Song of the Year" (Come and See) and "Favorite Group Website."
+In 2016, The LeFevres were nominated as a Top 10 Traditional Quartet in the Singing News Magazine's Fan Awards.

 It often takes more than just a legendary name to gain the recognition this group has attracted, but with stellar vocals, high energy performances, and a heart for ministry, this combination of talent is one you won't soon forget.
-The LeFevre Quartet strives to reach the masses with a message of hope, grace and salvation through Jesus Christ!
+The LeFevres strive to reach the masses with a message of hope, grace and salvation through Jesus Christ!

 Mike LeFevre (Baritone) - Mike LeFevre is not only a member of one of the most legendary families in Gospel Music, he has also carved his own name in the Southern Gospel Music Industry.
 Mike began his musical career singing with his Uncle Alf LeFevre shortly after the LeFevre Trio retired.
 From there, Mike went on to sing with The Singing Americans and later sang with Brian Free & Assurance, but he is best known for his seven year stretch with Gold City.
 Mike has been voted "Favorite Baritone Singer" three years in a row by Southern Gospel Music fans across the country at the Singing News Fan Awards.
 Mike, his wife Kathy, daughter Keely and son Jordan reside just north of Atlanta in the city of Gainesville, GA.